Skip to content

 Installing packages#

-It is recommended to install/build packages using an interactive job on the target cluster to make sure all hardware features and GPU support can be used properly.
+Install or build packages using an interactive job on the target cluster (Alex, Fritz, TinyGPU, Woody) to make sure GPU support and hardware features can be used properly.
 Make sure to load modules that might be needed by your Python code, e.g. CUDA/CUDNN for GPU support.

 Some of our cluster nodes cannot directly connect to the internet and require a proxy to be configured.
 In your shell on the compute node enter: